chrisfcarroll/NotNullable/README.md

 This is a three-state version of `NotNullable<T>`.
 The additional third state is the default, uninitialized state of a struct (recall that a struct has a state before any declared constructors are run) and is marked by `IsResolved` being false.
-`IsResolved` is only true of a default instance.
+`IsResolved` is _only_ false for a default instance.
 Once the constructor instance is constructed with a value, (whether an actual value or null), `IsResolved` will be true, and the value of `HasValue` and `NoValue` will indicate whether the contained value is null or not.